JiaqiLi0319/JIAQI-LI/content/authors/admin/_index.md

 research interests:
-  - Sociomoral development
+  - Socio-moral development
   - Cognitive development

 education:
-  - area: B.A. in Psychology and Behavioral Sciences
+  - area: B.A. in Psychology and Behavioral Sciences (Mar 2026)
     institution: The university of Osaka
     date_start: 2022-04-01
     date_end: 2026-03-31